sevaske/payfort/README.md

 Each event includes:
 - `merchant`: An instance of `PayfortMerchant` containing merchant-specific information.
-- `postData`: The `POST` data sent by Payfort in the webhook.
+- `payload`: The `POST` data sent by Payfort in the webhook.
-- `queryData`: The query parameters provided in the webhook request URL.
+- `query`: The query parameters provided in the webhook request URL.

 ### Setting up event listeners